cathydutton/cathydutton.github.io/_portfolio/2017-05-05-i-want-to-fish-service.md

 Based on these themes ideas for potential further research were developed including:

- * How might we improve the compliance and understanding of angling byelaw's
+ * How might we improve the compliance and understanding of angling laws and legislation.
- * How might we improve the compliance and understanding of catch returns for Salmon and sea trout anglers
+ * How might we improve communication with anglers, clearly distinguishing between sales, education and notifications.
- * How might we improve the bandied interaction for anglers, bailiffs and fisheries staff
+ * How might we improve the interaction with anglers when checking licences.